 Can International Students Build Credit Without SSN (Social Security Number)?

-As an international student, you may have been so frustrated being asked for credit scores when you apply for credit cards or sign leases with your landlords.
-A good credit score is not only important in your financial journey in the U.S, but is also affecting almost every aspect of your life.
-Landlords need it to see how likely you will pay your rent on time.
-Insurance companies calculate your premium based on your credit scores.
-Lenders check it to see if you’re qualified for a loan.
+As an international student, it can be frustrating being asked for credit scores when applying for credit cards or signing leases with a landlord.
+A good credit score is not only important for your financial journey in the U.S., it affects almost every aspect of your life:

-Many of you may think that you don’t have credit scores because international students don’t have Social Security Numbers (SSN).
-However, credit building is not as difficult as it seems, and SSN is only optional in the process.
-There are various ways in which you can build up your credit profiles and improve your credit scores.
+You may think that you don’t have a credit score because international students don’t have social security numbers (SSN).
+However, credit building is not as difficult as it seems, and an SSN is only optional in the process.
+There are various ways in which you can build up your credit profile and improve your credit score.

-You need a loan to build credit history.
-But then you need a credit history to get approved for a loan.
-It seems to be the question of hen and egg.
-There is a solution: get a loan that doesn’t require a credit history and go from there.
+You need a loan to build a credit history, but you also need a credit history to get approved for a loan.
+This seems like a classic ‘chicken and the egg’ scenario, but there is a solution: get a loan that doesn’t require a credit history and go from there.

-Westbon Inc. was founded by a group of former international students who came to the U.S. many years ago and suffered from the lack of support from the traditional lenders, just like you did.
-We understand the painful process that international students need to go through to get a loan in the U.S., so we look beyond credit history and offer the best rate possible for you.
+Westbon Inc. was founded by a group of former international students who came to the U.S. many years ago and suffered from the lack of support from the traditional lenders.
+We understand how difficult the process can be for international students that need to get a loan in the U.S., so we look beyond credit history and offer the best rate possible for you!

 How can we do that?

-We use an innovative model that uses big data to evaluate your educational background, financial status, and other factors to get a full picture of your financial potential.
+We use an innovative underwriting system that uses your educational background, financial status, and other factors to get a full picture of your financial potential.

-We believe everyone has the right to access to the credit he/she deserves, and we take information security and customer experience very seriously.
-Whether you are looking for a car to drive around or just a small amount to buy a new laptop for school, we are here to help!
+We believe everyone has the right to access the credit that he/she deserves, and we take information security and customer experience very seriously.
+Whether you are looking to fund a car purchase or just lend a small amount for a new laptop, we are here to help!

 It only takes 10 minutes to apply and you will get a decision within 2 business days.
-Click here and start this amazing journey now!
+Contact us to start your financial journey!